simplybiplav/universal-binary-counter/README.md

 4. How would you change the function table and design file if you wanted to change the relative priority of the clear and load inputs?

 # Design
-The table and the code is the src folder inside vhd file.
+The table and the code is in the src folder inside vhd file.
+Simulation file is in testbench folder.